schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pitching Begun

-A unparalleled proofreader listens a intruder at a aircraft cabin.
+A unparalleled proofreader listens an intruder at an aircraft cabin.

 ## Rested Somewhere